ExodusMovement/seco-keyval/README.md

 ### `kv.flush(force)`

 Conditionally syncs all in-memory changes to disk.
-This is done automatically by `.get`, `.delete`, `.changePassphrase`, and `.setAllData`.
+This is done automatically by `.set`, `.delete`, `.changePassphrase`, and `.setAllData`.

 This method only writes to disk if the key-value store's in-memory data has changed since the last `flush`.
 This behavior can be overridden by passing `true` as the `force` parameter.